The New Coronavirus Appears To Take A Greater Toll On Men Than On Women

 While women's extra X chromosome is generally silenced, she says, "almost around 10% of those genes, they can be activated.
 Many of those genes are actually immune-response genes."

-That makes it possible, she says, that women get a "double-dose" of protection—although it's still too soon to know exactly how all this might play out in the context of COVID-19.
+That makes it possible, she says, that women get a "double-dose" of protection — although it's still too soon to know exactly how all this might play out in the context of COVID-19.

 What is clear, however, is that being male may be a risk factor just like other traits that might make one more vulnerable — for example, being older or having certain medical conditions like asthma or heart disease.